 The Board was created by the passage of the Endangered Species Protection Act in 1972.
-The Board consists of nine members who are appointed by the Governor, and the Director of the Department (or his designee) as a non-voting member.
-By law, the members include at least two zoologists, two ecologists, and one botanist.
-The Board convenes meetings quarterly, generally alternating locations throughout the state.
-These meetings are open to the public.
+The Board consists of nine members who are appointed by the Governor, and the Director of the Illinois Department of Natural Resources (IDNR/Department) as a non-voting member.
+By law, the members include at least six naturalists, including at least two zoologists, two ecologists, and one botanist.